Deltares/hydromt/docs/overview/installation.rst

 Installation guide
 ==================

+HydroMT is available on PyPI and conda-forge.
 The most common usage of HydroMT is through a model plugin, e.g. via hydromt_wflow, hydromt_sfincs etc. These plugins install HydroMT as a dependency.
 However, if you want to use HydroMT directly, e.g. to develop your own model plugin or to use the HydroMT Python API without a plugin, you can install HydroMT using the following steps.

 .. _installation_prerequisites: